distro-core-curated-mirrors/poky-contrib/documentation/sdk-manual/extensible.rst

       IMAGE_INSTALL:append = " my-recipe"

-   Assuming the BitBake environment is set up correctly and a workspace has been created for the recipe using ``devtool modify my-recipe``, the following command can create the SDK and the configuration for VSCode in the recipe workspace::
+   Assuming the BitBake environment is set up correctly and a workspace has been created for the recipe using ``devtool modify my-recipe`` or probably even better by using ``devtool modify my-recipe --debug-build``, the following command can create the SDK and the configuration for VSCode in the recipe workspace::